wpernath/book-example/better-helm/README.md

 [...]
 ```

-This will map all values of the PostgresCluster secret to your deployment with a prefix of `DB_`, which are exactly those we need.
+This will map all values of the PostgresCluster secret to your deployment with a prefix of `DB_`, which are exactly those you need.

 Now your chart is ready to be packaged and can be installed in any namespace of OpenShift: